jaiarobotics/jaiabot-hydro/src/doc/markdown/page112_testing_react_web_apps.md

 ### Accessing React Elements

 RTL provides many different ways to query the rendered component to get access to a specific element.
-[About Queries](https://testing-library.com/docs/queries/about)
+See [About Queries](https://testing-library.com/docs/queries/about).

 The object `screen` represents the rendered object being tested.
 The most common queries are listed below.
 In general, these use attributes of the element already existing in the code.